The Conquest of LinkedIn – Your Network

 Be aware that, if you are dinged enough times by people who say they don’t know you, you’re going to have a much harder time trying to link later.
 So, proactively go out to link with the following people:

 - Friends and family

 - People in companies you want to get into, but only if you send them personal notes and do so sparingly.

 Who should you allow to link to you?
 That’s easy – anyone but a known spammer.

 Grow your network.
 Here’s an area where size really does matter.
 Quality matters, of course, but quantity is going to open a lot of doors as well.
-Like it or not, an impression is made by a large network.
+Like it or not, a large network makes a favorable impression.
 So go plant those seeds!